-It’s almost an identical setup as last year’s shoe – unlocked forefoot and heel Zoom Air, though the Zoom unit in the heel is larger than last year’s 34.
+It’s almost an identical setup as last year’s shoe – unlocked forefoot and heel Zoom Air + a Phylon midsole, though the Zoom unit in the heel is now larger than last year’s AJ 34.

 This is the pinnacle of cushion setups right here.
 For performance freaks like myself, you’re going to love it.